 Bright is both over-cast and under-acted.
 Joel Edgerton is usually a good time but is uneven here and that’s the script’s fault.
 As orc partner Nick Jakoby, he is called to be too many things at once: the infallibly moral naive rookie who vomits expository magic lessons where actual story comes up short.
 Noomi Rapace is completely wasted playing an evil elf who has too little to do and could have been played by anyone.
 Lucy Fry manages to get loads of screen time as the buddy cop third wheel while leaving almost no impression whatsoever.
 Almost every actor after that is handed a paper-thin stock character from Training Day or buried under enough make-up to hide the fact that they were in this film.

 The largest problem with Bright, however, is the same problem every Will Smith film has: Smith himself.
-The minute you hire will him you have the budget to do whatever film you want, but you also have to make the film that Will Smith’s career (TM) allows you to make.
+The minute you hire him you have the budget to do whatever film you want, but you also have to make the film that Will Smith’s career (TM) allows you to make.
 It is no coincidence that this effort feels like another series of films that Smith has already made, the Bad Boys franchise, right down to the protect-the-cute-witness threesome.
 The DNA of Smith’s respectability-impulsive career is that wherever he appears, a punch is pulled.
 He is only going to do so much on the screen before it feels too out of the Will Smith lane.
 His idea of being edgy is cursing.
 Of course, Smith never met a comedic shot he didn’t like, and we are treated to an endless barrage of one-liners at every turn, making Bright perhaps the most Fresh Prince-esque movie of all.
 I kept waiting for Uncle Phil to show up and throw an elf out the front door of a mansion or a fairy to break out in a Carlton side-hop.

 Smith famously turned down the Neo role in The Matrix and has seemingly been chasing that decision ever since, signing on for every messiah complex story to come down the Hollywood pike that can afford him, or changing the script enough to make it so.
 He has played some version of The Chosen One in Men in Black, Hancock, I Am Legend, I, Robot…it’s kind of a thing with him.
 Hey, Will Smith just wants to save the world, people.
 At the same time he keeps gaslighting us into thinking it’s destiny when no one was asking for his help in the first place.
 An ensemble piece once in a while wouldn’t hurt, Will.